AshleyBilbrey/Banshee/README.md

 - !b help - View information about Banshee.
 - !b refresh - For server owners to add all existing users from Banshee's ban list to the server bans.
 - !b supers - View the list of current super users.
+- !b userinfo :user: - View current info on a user, such as if they are banned or a super user.

 Only for super users: